-At UPMC Sports Medicine, our main goal of muscle strain treatment is to help you regain strength and flexibility so you can safely return to sports.
+At UPMC Sports Medicine, our main goals when treating your muscle strain are to help you safely return to sports.
+We focus on helping you regain strength and flexibility.

 You can treat most minor sports strains at home with the R.I.C.E. method:

 If you have pain, take it easy.
-You shouldn't be in pain with rehab workouts.
+You shouldn't be in pain with rehabilitation workouts.